Opened on 6 December 2014, the new Sungei Buloh Wetland Reserve’s extension provides a family-friendly way to enjoy the Sungei Buloh nature reserve.

 Go during low tide if you want to get up close to the mud because the Mud Experience’s platform gets covered with water during high tide and is off limits then.

-The Sungei Buloh Wetland Reserve’s extension makes the reserve much more accessible to the public.
-The original Reserve’s Migratory Birds Trail runs for almost 2 km over gravel paths.
-The extension’s shorter, well-paved trails make it much easier for families to pay a visit and appreciate the wildlife at this sanctuary in the Northwest of Singapore.
+While the original Sungei Buloh Wetland Reserve’s Migratory Birds Trail runs for almost 2 km over gravel paths, the extension’s trails are shorter and well-paved.
+This makes it easier for families to pay a visit and appreciate the wildlife at this sanctuary in the Northwest of Singapore.

 Sungei Buloh Wetland Reserve’s Extension